archeltaneka/intelligentsystemproject/README.md

 # Intelligent Systems Final Project

-This Project is Created By: @bcbill , @archeltaneka , and @charrottama
+This Project is Created By Binus International University Students: Bill Clinton , Archel Taneka , and Charrottama Oshmar

 Docs is the documentation folder containing a References file that consist of links.<br/>